FenAbdel/FenAbdel/README.md

 🔍 Always on the lookout for the latest news and developments in data science and computer science in general, I'm passionate about staying up-to-date with emerging technologies and trends.

-* ✉️  You can contact me at [abdeljalil.fenniri@gmail.com](mailto:abdeljalil.fenniri@gmail.com)
+*  ✉️ Feel free to reach out to me at [abdeljalil.fenniri@gmail.com](mailto:abdeljalil.fenniri@gmail.com).
-* 🤝  I'm open to collaborating on data science internships
+*  🤝 I'm actively seeking opportunities for collaboration in the realm of data science internships.

 ### Languages and Tools: